bit-ml/bit-ml/content/collections/courses/courses.md

       ROSEdu students | upcoming</h4>
       <small> March - April </small>
     </header>
     <p class="mo__body"> This course gives a brief introduction to lattices.
 We show how to use lattice-based techniques to break a variety of public key systems, but also how we may use them to design quantum-resistant solutions.
-This course is organized with ROSEdu's help. <b>Enrolments are open!</b>
+This course is organized with ROSEdu's help. <b>Enrollments are open!</b>
     </p>
   </a>
 </div>